 Unordered associative containers (C++)

 In the programming language C++, unordered associative containers are a group of class templates in the C++ Standard Library that implement hash table variants.
 Being templates, they can be used to store arbitrary elements, such as integers or custom classes.
-The following containers are defined in the current revision of the C++ standard: The unordered associative containers are similar to the associative containers in the C++ Standard Library but have different constraints.
+The following containers are defined in the current revision of the C++ standard: C++26 introduces a The unordered associative containers are similar to the associative containers in the C++ Standard Library but have different constraints.
 As their name implies, the elements in the unordered associative containers are not ordered.
 This is due to the use of hashing to store objects.
 The containers can still be iterated through like a regular associative container.

 HistoryThe first widely used implementation of hash tables in the C++ language was The Overview of functionsThe containers are defined in headers named after the names of the containers, e.g.,